 There are several types of braces used in Orthodontics.
-Our office offers 2 of the most common types of braces:Traditional Metal Braces and Clear Aligners (clear braces).
+Our office offers 2 of the most common types of braces: Damon Ultima Braces and Spark Aligners (clear braces).
 Below we compare the 2 types of braces we offer in our office.

-Clear Aligners have gained popularity in the last decade.
+Spark Aligners have gained popularity in the last decade.
 People love having a clear and transparent option to braces.
-Clear Aligners are a series of invisible, removable, and comfortable acrylic trays that straighten your teeth like braces.
-Clear Aligners offer patients the ability to eat and drink what they want during treatment since they are removable.
-The ability to remove the Clear Aligners makes brushing and flossing so much easier than Traditonal Metal Braces.
-In some cases the Clear Aligners may offer a faster way of moving the teeth and require few and faster appointments.
-Clear Aligners are a more comfortable option for patients since they have no metal and are made with a soft arylic material.
+Spark Aligners are a series of custom made invisible, removable, and comfortable plastic-like trays that straighten your teeth like braces.
+Spark Aligners offer patients the ability to eat and drink what they want during treatment since they are removable.
+The ability to remove the Spark Aligners makes brushing and flossing so much easier than traditonal metal braces.
+In some cases the Spark Aligners may offer a faster way of moving the teeth and require fewer appointments.
+Spark Aligners are a more comfortable option for patients since they have no metal and are made with a soft plastic-like material.

 Spark Aligners are transparent aligners and are custome made to fit a patient’s teeth at different stages of his or her treatment.
 Each set of aligners is worn for one-two weeks, at least 22 hours a day, before moving on to the next set.
 Each aligner set is engineered to move the teeth incrementally, per the orthodontist’s treatment plan, until the desired alignment is reached.
 Spark Aligners can treat most mild and moderate cases of overbite, underbite, crossbite, open bite, crowding, and spacing.
 In some instances, Spark Aligners may not be right for some severe cases.
 An orthodontic assessment can provide an accurate diagnosis and best treatment recommendations for you.